chayavogel/Phase-3-Project/README.md

 ## seed.py

-There is some optional seed data to get you started with two planets and some of their moons.
+Running this file will delete all previous data and populate the database with two planets and some of their moons.

 ### Usage

-Run python lib/seed.py to create the data.
-You should see the words "seeded database" printed to the terminal.
+Run python lib/seed.py in the terminal.
+The words "seeded database" will print to the terminal when the process is complete.